rijksuniversiteit-groningen/docker-cds/README.md

-# Docker-CDS
+# RUG Docker-CDS
-Docker-CDS are a set of containerized data science methods.
+RUG Docker-CDS are a set of containerized data science methods.
 The containers are designed to run as black boxes executed from a command line interface.
 The input of a method is defined in a [JSON](https://www.json.org/json-en.html) file including information